JacobBumgarner/VesselVio/index.md

 ## Vasculature Dataset Analysis and Visualization
-VesselVio is an open-source application designed to allow researchers to analyze and visualize segmented and binarized vasculature datasets.
-It is also compatible with annotated datasets and pre-constructed graphs made in other programs.
+VesselVio is an open-source application designed to allow researchers to analyze and visualize segmented vasculature datasets.
+The application is also compatible with annotated datasets and pre-constructed graphs made in other programs.
 <div class="iframe-container">
 <!--   <iframe src='https://gfycat.com/ifr/LastingCourteousEchidna?hd=1' frameborder='0' scrolling='no' allowfullscreen width="100%" height="100%"></iframe> -->
   <iframe src='https://gfycat.com/ifr/NiftyGracefulAfricanrockpython?hd=1' frameborder='0' scrolling='no' allowfullscreen width="100%" height="100%"></iframe>
 </div>&nbsp;

 ## Using VesselVio
-In an attempt to tackel large learning-curves imposed by terminal-based analysis software, we built an open-source and stand-alone application for [Windows and MacOS](https://jacobbumgarner.github.io/VesselVio/Downloads.html).
+To tackle large learning-curves imposed by traditional terminal-based analysis software, we built an open-source and standalone application for [Windows and MacOS](https://jacobbumgarner.github.io/VesselVio/Downloads.html).
 The application interface allows for users to easily load datasets for analysis and visualization with specific parameters.
-If you're having trouble with the downloads, you can also build the application from your terminal by following our step-by-step [installation and build instructions](https://jacobbumgarner.github.io/VesselVio/Build.html).
+Alternatively, you can also build the application from your terminal with a single line of code after following our step-by-step [installation and build instructions](https://jacobbumgarner.github.io/VesselVio/Build.html).

 <p align="center">
  <img style="width: 48%; min-width: 300px;" alt="Analysis Page" src="https://user-images.githubusercontent.com/70919881/149365168-5822c405-bbdd-455a-a07a-f01c1afb05b8.png">